ringolol/PyBoard/README.md

 ## Main features ##
 * Easy access to symbols used in Python
-* Use Caps to access second set of special symbols
+* Use Caps to access second set of special symbols as well as capital letters
 * Navigation arrows

 ## ToDo ##